Sawai Madhopur district

-Geography
+Geography and climate

-Sawai Madhopur District has an area of 10527 km2.
-It is bounded by Dausa district on the north, Karauli district on the northeast, Sheopur district of Madhya Pradesh to the southeast, Kota and Bundi districts on the south, and Tonk district on the west.
+Sawai Madhopur District spans an area of 4,498 square kilometres.
+It is bordered by Dausa district to the north, Karauli district to the northeast, Sheopur district of Madhya Pradesh to the southeast, and Kota and Bundi districts to the south.
+To the west lies Tonk district.
+Geographically, it is situated between 25°-45’ to 26°-41’ northern latitude and 75°-59’ to 77°-0’ eastern longitude.